There are plenty of decent, thoughtful, and romantic proposal ideas. And lots of dumb ones. Get the pros and cons here.

 Four days.
-Your girlfriend has been looking forward to four days--and, arguably, maybe a few more--her entire life: 1) her wedding; 2) becoming a mother; 3) an event that already happened with some other dude in high school or college; and 4) the engagement proposal.
-Let's focus on #4.
+Your girlfriend has been looking forward to four days–and, arguably, maybe a few more–her entire life: 1) her wedding; 2) becoming a mother; 3) an event that already happened with some other dude in high school or college; and 4) the engagement proposal.
+Let’s focus on #4.
 The proposal matters.
 And you know this.
-In fact, you're probably over-thinking it, sweating it, getting paranoid.
+In fact, you’re probably over-thinking it, sweating it, getting paranoid.

-Your first move: read The Plunge's 10 Commandments of Popping the Question.
-That's our overall advice for how to think about the marriage proposal, how to scheme, how to not screw it up.
-But maybe you need some actual, concrete guidelines.
-We've rounded up the most common, cool proposal ideas (and the uncool) and given you the Pros and Cons.
+But maybe you need some actual, concrete inspiration.
+We’ve rounded up the most common, cool proposal ideas (and the uncool) and given you the Pros and Cons.
 Good luck.

 The Family Gathering Proposal